Please click here if you would like to read the first article in the series.

 Staff in the kitchen have heard echoes of a party in the ballroom, but when they check the area is completely quiet and empty.
 A male apparition is sometimes seen standing over guests in bed in one of the rooms.
 He darts for the closet and disappears when seen.
 This entity is also believed to occasionally steal guests’ watches, luggage and jewelry.

 Ghost adventures filmed their October 15th, 2010 episode at the Stanley Hotel.
 Among the evidence gathered was an EVP recorded by investigator Nick Groff that sounded like a voice saying “you better start talking”.
 A camera also captured a wispy anomaly that flew up to the recorder when the voice spoke.
-Click here to jump to the EVP portion of the episode.

 The Stanley Hotel Today